box/box-python-sdk/docs/usage/files.md

 --------------

 For large files or in cases where the network connection is less reliable, you may want to upload the file in parts.
 This allows a single part to fail without aborting the entire upload, and failed parts can then be retried.

+Since box-python-sdk 3.11.0 release, by default the SDK uses upload urls provided in response when creating a new upload session.
+This allowes to always upload your content to the closest Box data center and can significantly improve upload speed.
+You can always disable this feature and always use base upload url by setting `use_upload_session_urls` flag to `False` when creating upload session.

 ### Automatic Uploader